ipusiron/book_Caesar_concise_en/docs/index.md

 Welcome to the official site for the English edition of _Caesar Cipher Breaking – A Concise Edition_, a concise and practical guide to understanding and breaking the Caesar cipher.

-This edition focuses on the Caesar cipher and its natural extension, the shift cipher—designed for beginners, educators, students, and cipher enthusiasts alike.
+This 60-page guide focuses on the Caesar cipher and its natural extension, the shift cipher—designed for beginners, educators, students, and cipher enthusiasts alike.
+It is part of the **Classical Cipher Series**, aiming to make foundational ciphers accessible to international readers.

-This edition is part of the **Classical Cipher Series**, aiming to make foundational ciphers accessible to international readers.
+The book prioritizes clarity and practical experimentation over abstract theory.
+Readers are encouraged to engage directly through tools and examples.

 ---